openshift/openshift-ansible/images/installer/README_INVENTORY_GENERATOR.md

 The default location of this file is in `root/etc/inventory-generator-config.yaml`.
 The following configuration values are either expected or default to the given values when omitted:

-- `openshift_cluster_user`:
-  - username of account capable of listing nodes in a cluster
-  - used for querying the cluster using `oc` to retrieve additional node information.

 - `master_config_path`:
   - specifies where to look for the bind-mounted `master-config.yaml` file in the container
   - if omitted or a `null` value is given, its value is defaulted to `/opt/app-root/src/master-config.yaml`